-Over the past year, the Reserve Bank has been releasing a large volume of digitised archival records to the public through our digital archive (called Unreserved).
+The Reserve Bank has been releasing a large volume of digitised archival records to the public through our digital archive (called Unreserved).
 These records span nearly 200 years of Australia’s economic, financial and social history.
-In this latest release, users will find primary source material about government finances, the evolving international architecture of the 20th century and economic analysis for the period from 1918 to 1966.
-The published subseries are:
+The latest release includes records about the work and influence of Dr HC Coombs along with additional records from the Bank’s Research Department, with much of the new information covering the period from the Bank’s ‘separation’ from the original Commonwealth Bank in 1960 through to the early 1970s.
+The published series are: